 - Ergonomic handle for extended grooming.

-The Hartz Groomer’s best combo dog brush is the lowest cost grooming tool on our list.
+The Hartz Groomer’s best combo dog brush is the lowest-cost grooming tool on our list.
 This is a great “everyday” grooming tool.
-It’s two-sided with nylon bristles on one side, and stainless steel pins on the other.
-The stainless steel pins are gently rounded at the end, so it won’t irritate your dog’s skin.
-The nylon bristles on the other side make for an excellent daily grooming tool in order to keep dog fur off your clothes and furniture.
+It’s two-sided with nylon bristles on one side and stainless steel pins on the other.
+The stainless steel pins are gently rounded at the end, so they won’t irritate your dog’s skin.
+The nylon bristles on the other side make for an excellent daily grooming tool to keep dog fur off your clothes and furniture.

 The ergonomic handle will ensure you can use this brush for longer grooming sessions.
 The nylon bristles will help keep your dog’s coat looking shiny and soft.
-The bristles will also work to redistribute your dog’s natural oils throughout their coat, which other types of brushes just won’t do.
+The bristles will also redistribute your dog’s natural oils throughout their coat, which other brushes just won’t do.

 We love the budget-friendliness factor.
-You get two brushes in one, at an extremely low price point.
-This is an excellent brush to match with a slicker brush or more aggressive undercoat rake.
+You get two brushes in one at an extremely low price point.
+This is an excellent brush to match with a slicker brush or a more aggressive undercoat rake.

 German Shepherd’s Coat

-The German Shepherd has a thick double coat that kept him warm whilst he herded his flock on the German farms.
-Whilst his occupation from herder to protector might have changed, his coat remains the same.
-GSD’s typically come with 3 different types of coat, with the long coat being considered a fault.
-His coat comes in three varieties, and this will determine what grooming tools he will need.
+The German Shepherd has a thick double coat that keeps him warm while he herds his flock on the German farms.
+Although his occupation from herder to protector might have changed, his coat remains the same.
+GSDs typically come with three different coat types, with the long coat being considered a fault.
+His coat comes in three varieties, which will determine what grooming tools he will need.

 A German Shepherd with a short coat will need brushing once or twice a week to keep his coat looking tidy.
-He will need a general day-to-day pin brush to sweep his loose hair away, and an undercoat rake for a thorough weekly grooming session to keep his dense undercoat in check.
-During shedding season this undercoat rake will need to be used several times a week.
+He will need a general day-to-day pin brush to sweep his loose hair away and an undercoat rake for a thorough weekly grooming session to keep his dense undercoat in check.
+This undercoat rake will need to be used several times weekly during shedding season.

 Similar to the short-haired German Shepherd, the medium-haired pooch will need a general day-to-day brush and an undercoat rake.
-Dependent on how much longer his hair is, you might also do well to invest in a slicker brush rather than a pin brush as this is designed for pooches with longer or curly hair to avoid matting.
+Depending on how much longer his hair is, you might also do well to invest in a slicker brush rather than a pin brush, as this is designed for pooches with long or curly hair to avoid matting.

 While many canine owners talk about shedding season, this season actually occurs twice a year.
 He will shed his thinner summer coat ready for his thicker winter coat, and then he will shed his winter coat in the springtime as the months begin to warm up, and it is this that many people refer to blowing his coat.

-Hair will get everywhere and will especially stand out if your German Shepherd has a white coat.
-Black coated pups will have their hair disguised slightly more than the regular black and tan coloring or blue coated GSD’s.
+Hair will get everywhere and especially stand out if your German Shepherd has a white coat.
+Black-coated pups will have their hair disguised slightly more than the regular black and tan coloring or blue-coated GSDs.
 This is something that you’ll need to consider when selecting the type of brush for your pup.
 If you have a white-coated GSD, you’ll likely want to combine two different brushes (de-shedder with a pin brush) to keep hair away.

-Firstly, you need to make sure that your German Shepherd enjoys his grooming routine.
-Get him used to you brushing him, cleaning his ears and touching his paws, and be sure to make the experience as positive as possible with plenty of praise and small treats.
-This will make it easier for you to manage his coat and to ensure that no tangles or pesky matting forms.
+Firstly, you must ensure that your German Shepherd enjoys his grooming routine.
+Get him used to you brushing him, cleaning his ears, and touching his paws, and be sure to make the experience as positive as possible with plenty of praise and small treats.
+This will make it easier for you to manage his coat and ensure no tangles or pesky matting forms.

 The German Shepherd has a gorgeous coat that needs a fair bit of attention, and because you are going to be spending some time grooming him, it would be wise to invest in the very best brushes available.
-You want to make sure that your pup gets all the care and attention you would give to just about any member of the family.
+You want to ensure that your pup gets all the care and attention you would give to just about any family member.

-It is important to establish his coat length, and from there you can select the brushes that he needs to manage his shedding as best as you possibly can.
-By sticking with our favorite recommended brushes you are sure to have one of the best looking German Shepherds on the block, and not only will he look his best, but he will feel his best too.
-So, all in all, everyone’s a winner!
+It is important first to establish his coat length.
+From there, you can select the brushes he needs to manage his shedding as best as possible.
+By sticking with our favorite recommended brushes, you are sure to have one of the best-looking German Shepherds on the block, and not only will he look his best, but he will feel his best too.
+So, all in all, everyone’s a winner.